Towards a theory of how the structure of language is acquired by deep neural networks: Self-supervised learning of the Random Hierarchy Model

-\autoref{fig:context-scaling-rhm}, left, compares the learning curves of deep transformers with the sample complexities $P_k$ of~\autoref{eq:prediction-sample-complexity} (vertical dashed lines in the figure) and the test loss upper bounds $\bar{\mathcal{L}}_k$ of~\autoref{eq:prediction-test-loss} (horizontal dashed lines).
-The learning curves display steps whose position and magnitude are in good qualitative agreement with our predictions for both architectures.
-Additional experiments that support the quantitative scaling of the sample complexities $P_1$ and $P_2$ with $m$ are shown in~\autoref{app:scaling-steps}.

-~\autoref{fig:context-scaling-rhm}, right, shows the learning curves of models trained on a reduced context window.
+\autoref{fig:context-scaling-rhm}, left, compares the learning curves of deep transformers (details of the architectures in~\autoref{app:methods-mla}) with the sample complexities $P_\ell$ of~\autoref{eq:prediction-sample-complexity} (vertical dashed lines in the figure) and the test loss upper bounds $\bar{\mathcal{L}}_\ell$ of~\autoref{eq:prediction-test-loss} (horizontal dashed lines), showing good qualitative agreement.
+Additional experiments that support the quantitative scaling of the sample complexities $P_1$ and $P_2$ with $m$ are shown in~\autoref{app:scaling-steps}. ~\autoref{fig:context-scaling-rhm}, right, shows the learning curves of models trained on a reduced context window.
 In this setting, our description correctly predicts the saturation of the loss due to the finite context window size $t$: with $t\,{=}\,s^\ell-1$, the model can only learn the level-$\ell$ hidden variable above the masked token, thus follow only the first $\ell$ of the $L$ steps of~\autoref{eq:prediction-test-loss}.

 Let us remark that, as shown in~\autoref{app:scaling-steps}, the learning curves are qualitatively similar for CNNs, despite a noticeable quantitative dependence on architecture and context size $t$.
 These differences are not captured by the analysis of~\autoref{ssec:predictions}, although, in some cases, they can be rationalised using results from the theory of shallow neural networks.
 We discuss these aspects in detail in~\autoref{app:scaling-steps}.